reiver/deso-history/README.md

 # Year 1971

+1971
+—
 The **finger-protocol** (and `finger` program) was created.
 Although _finger_ was NOT designed to be technology for social-media (and was _not_ used as a social-media technology in the 1970s), people eventually used it as social-media.
+This (social-media usage of _finger_) was popular in the 1990s.
+But, as the Web became popular in the mid- to late 1990s, this usage of _finger_ was replaced by personal web-sites, and the _ad hoc_ and _informal_ social-networks that were creating with it (via linking).